-Posted on
+Posted on Leave a comment

-4 Digital Marketing Techniques Based on Nudging
+4 Digital Marketing Techniques Based on Nudging3 min read

 digital marketing

-The theory and practice of Nudge Marketing and Behavioral Economics may not be as widespread as thought, but it is used by many successful companies in the field of Marketing and especially in Digital Marketing.
+The theory and practice of nudge Marketing and Behavioral Economics may not be as widespread as thought, but it is used by many successful companies in the field of Marketing and especially in Digital Marketing.
 Rand Fishkin from SEOMoz spoke at the New Media Expo (#NMX) in Las Vegas in order to introduce some of the Nudge Marketing tactics.

 Here are 4 of them with some additional explanatory commentary based on Behavioral Economics.